Akshay78-telus/cowapp/README.md

 - Clicking a cow opens a **details page** with complete information.

 ---
+## Node Version
+v22.19.0

 ## Run the App
+If cloned from gitub, run npm install in cowapp

 To run the development server: